 You may be nursed in a single room.
 This is to minimise the risk of MRSA spreading to other patients.
 This will not affect the care you are given.
-You will also be given a special skin wash which reduces the amount of MRSA on your skin; this will be discussed with you by the team looking after you.
+You will be reviewed for suitability of having a special skin wash which reduces the amount of MRSA on your skin; this will be discussed with you by the team looking after you.

 The fact that you have MRSA will be recorded in your medical notes and electronic patient record.

-How do I find out more?
+What How do I find out more?